A Refugee Shares Both the Hard and Good From Her Experience in Foster Care

 They said it was to immerse ourselves and to push ourselves to learn English better and faster.
 So we stayed together as siblings but in the beginning we weren’t seeing our family like my grandma or my aunts.
 I had arguments, a lot of arguments with my (foster) mom.
 But she later told us she wanted to give us the ability to make friends that are American, to go to school and learn in public schools, and survive in public areas without the translators.
 So her motives were kind of cool.

 Her approach was beneficial to me in ways of growth and self discovery as an African woman learning a different culture and traditions.
 They taught me to grow into an independent woman.
 In African culture, we’re taught to become stay at home moms, and not in a positive way - in a way to be controlled.
-And so

-I think what my (foster) mom tried to do was allow us to figure out who we were outside our comfort zones; away from our relatives, like our grandma or friends that spoke our old language.
+I think what my (foster) mom tried to do was allow us to figure out who we were outside our comfort zones, away from our relatives, like our grandma or friends that spoke our old language.

 And I can appreciate it now.
 I didn’t know back then but today I can appreciate it.
 I like my African culture, but I also love this American understanding of what a woman should look like and what a woman is capable of doing.

-I was placed in ninth grade in a public school when I arrived and ninth grade is when they start counting credits.
+I was placed in ninth grade in a public school when I arrived.
+Ninth grade is when they start counting credits.
 I didn’t know anything.
 Then we transferred to a charter school.
 It was an International Charter School, and they have a way they teach kids that isn’t about credits and instead focuses on English.
 They had ESL classes and you had to pass a test to get out of the ESL class.
 But once we could speak English my dad felt like we weren’t learning enough.
 He took us out of our charter school and sent us to public school where we were challenged.
 It was a little difficult because everybody was ahead of us but the teachers did really well and there were after school programs with tutors that came to our home and tutored us online.
 We had a lot of hours to work with teachers who were kind and understood our background.

-I liked that charter school..
+I liked that charter school.
 I wanted to stay with my friends and to stay in my comfort zone.
 The people that spoke the same language were people that looked like me.
 But, today, I appreciate what he did because I learned a lot and I’ve seen both worlds.

 We got lucky and have an amazing relationship with my foster family and a good relationship with my real family.
 I don’t live at home anymore, but we have Sunday dinners together and I’m fully welcomed.
 I also have my grandma and my aunts and I see them often.
 It’s amazing to have both families and learn from both now that I’m an adult.

-I’m crazy.
 I graduated high school in 2018.
 And I did go to college for two years and get my Associates Degree.
 After that, I took a year of self discovery and I just haven’t been back.
 Now I work with CCS.
 And I really enjoy that work.
 I also work with dementia patients.
 I’m just working a lot to figure myself out.

 Since I’ve been here, it has been go go go go.
 I got here.
 I was put in school, and I was doing all the things I was supposed to be doing.
-This time, I’m taking is to learn who I am.
+Now I’m taking time to learn who I am.
 I’m African and I’m also partial American.
 How can I combine these two?
-I’ve also been healing from a lot of family trauma, a lot of forgiveness, self forgiveness and family forgiveness.
+I’ve also been healing from a lot of family trauma, learning a lot of forgiveness, self forgiveness and family forgiveness.
 I’ve had a lot of questions and I’ve been in therapy and that has helped me learn and heal.
 I feel like I’ve learned a lot about myself by working with foster kids.
 They remind me of myself.
 It’s just amazing to see who they’re becoming and I’m there for them.
 I’m there to support and guide them and I’m there if they have questions.
 I love the ILP House.
 I wish I had had that when I first got here.

 The ILP house is a program that was put in place about 2020.
 There’s an apartment and kids come to it when they’re 18.
 We work with young adults and we help get them into school, get them situated in jobs, and help them navigate and understand the American Dream.
 I love this job.
 It makes me feel that I’m making a change.